Hotline between military and air traffic controllers in Washington hasn't worked for over 3 years

 The Federal Aviation Administration official in charge of air traffic controllers, Frank McIntosh, confirmed the agency didn't even know the hotline hadn't been working since March 2022 until after the latest near miss.
 He said civilian controllers still have other means of communicating with their military counterparts through landlines.
 Still, the FAA insists the hotline be fixed before helicopter flights resume around Ronald Reagan Washington National Airport.

-Defense department officials didn't immediately respond to questions Wednesday about the near miss earlier this month and the steps it is taking to ensure helicopter flights in the area are safe.
+The Army didn't immediately comment Wednesday about the near miss earlier this month and the steps it is taking to ensure helicopter flights in the area are safe.
 The FAA didn't immediately answer follow-up questions after the hearing about how that hotline was supposed to be used.

 “The developments at DCA (Reagan airport) in its airspace are extremely concerning,” Cruz said.
 “This committee remains laser-focused on monitoring a safe return to operations at DCA and making sure all users in the airspace are operating responsibly.”